nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/cloud_wrapper.rst

 * Sending of batched data.
 * Downloading of P-GPS data.
 This is under development and will be made available through `Coiote Device Management`_.
-* Building with support for `Memfault SDK`_ using the :file:`overlay-memfault.conf` file.
-This is due to memory constraints.

 Dependencies
 ************